OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 ## Room manager

 In Enter the Gungeon, when a player visits a (combat-oriented) room for the first time, two things happen.
-First, all the doors to neighbouring rooms get closed and locked.
+First, all the doors to neighboring rooms get closed and locked.
 And second, enemies are spawned.
 Only after all the enemies are defeated, the doors unlock.

 <Video src="videos/gungeon_enter_room.mp4" />

 <br />

-> **Note:** The enemies in this example are very dumb - they just stand there and cannot be killed as there is no combat system implemented.
-Therefore, the doors open after some time even though enemies are still alive.
+> **Note:** The enemies in this example are very dumb - they just stand there and can be killed if the player collides with them.
+The game manager keeps track of how many enemies are left in the room and if there are non, it opens the doors.

 ### Current room detection